rasmus-ob/N.O.T.E.S-project/README.md

-# Welcome to the NOTES project
+# Welcome to the N.O.T.E.S. project